-Diamonds are a girl’s best friend and like with all good luxury products it’s about quality and not quantity.
-Well the quality doesn’t get much better than this; Christie’s in Geneva will be auctioning a flawless D Color diamond weighing 101.73 Carats.
-The pear shaped diamond will go under the hammer on 15th May 2013.
-Each diamond is unique, in fact finding two diamonds that are the same, color, quality and weight is extremely difficult, as the size gets larger this task becomes even harder.
-This particular stone is not only one of the largest pear shaped diamonds known to date but also one of the worlds most perfect diamonds with a D color and Type IIA Flawless gem.
+Diamonds are a girl’s best friend, and like with all good luxury products, it’s about quality and not quantity.
+Well, the quality doesn’t get much better than this; Christie’s in Geneva will be auctioning a flawless D Color diamond weighing 101.73 Carats.
+The pear-shaped diamond will go under the hammer on 15th May 2013.
+Each diamond is unique; in fact-finding two diamonds that are the same color, quality, and weight is tough; as the size gets larger, this task becomes even harder.
+This particular stone is one of the largest pear-shaped diamonds known to date and one of the world’s most perfect diamonds with a D color and Type IIA Flawless gem.

-Head of Christie’s Switzerland and America’s, Rahul Kadakia explained the true rarity of such a stone when he says “Just as a great artist is able to ‘see’ a masterpiece in a block of marble, a perfect diamond is the result of the skill and vision of a master cutter who is able to uncover beauty from a rough gem.
+Head of Christie’s Switzerland and America’s, Rahul Kadakia explained the true rarity of such a stone when he says “Just as a great artist can ‘see’ a masterpiece in a block of marble, a perfect diamond is the result of the skill and vision of a master cutter who can uncover beauty from a rough gem.
 This diamond is in its scale, quality, and rarity one of the most beautiful ‘white’ diamonds Christie’s has ever had the honor of offering for sale.”

-The title of ‘perfect’ is not given easily to a diamond; this particular stone was graded by GIA, (the Gemological Institute of America) which is known to have the most rigorous criteria for grading a stone.
+The title of ‘perfect’ is not given easily to a diamond; this particular stone was graded by GIA (the Gemological Institute of America), known to have the most rigorous criteria for grading a stone.
 The rough diamond of 236 carats was found at the Jwaneng mine in Botswana.
-This stone gives new meaning to the phrase ‘Diamond in the rough’ as it took over 21 months to polish the piece into perfection.
+This stone gives new meaning to the phrase ‘Diamond in the rough as it took over 21 months to polish the piece into perfection.